 Berkeley Wrongful Death Lawyer

-Under the California Civil Code, a wrongful death occurs when someone dies due to the negligent and/or wrongful action of another individual or entity (e.g., corporation).
-When someone dies as a proximate result of another party’s negligence, it creates a pursuable claim under tort law whereby the survivors of the victim can seek economic and non-economic damages against the at-fault party.
+Under the California Civil Code, a wrongful death is when someone dies due to another individual or entity's negligent and/or wrongful action (e.g., corporation).
+When someone dies as a proximate result of another party's negligence, it creates a pursuable claim under tort law whereby the victim's survivors can seek economic and non-economic damages against the at-fault party.
 This is known as a wrongful death claim.Who Can File a Wrongful Death Lawsuit?

 Under the California civil code, only specific individuals can file a wrongful death lawsuit.
 They include the following: